TUXCMD/Google-Dorks-Full_list/googledorks_full.md

 **** USE AT YOUR OWN RISK - ONLY USE THIS FOR RESEARCH PURPOSES ONLY ****

-Maintainer: TUXCMD		Contributors: BullsEye0		License: MiT 	Latest version: April 2020
+Maintainer: TUXCMD		Contributors: BullsEye0		License: MiT 	Latest version: June 2020

 ## Full list